Zambia: Climate

 Zambia is located on the plateau of Central Africa, between 1000 and 1600 m above sea level.
 The average elevation of 1200 m gives the land a generally moderate climate.
 The climate of Zambia is tropical, modified by elevation.
-In the Köppen climate classification, most of the country is classified as humid subtropical (Cfa) or tropical wet and dry (Aw), with small stretches of semi-arid steppe climate (BSh) in the south-west and along the Zambezi valley.
+In the Köppen climate classification, most of the country is classified as humid subtropical (Cfa) or tropical wet and dry (Aw), with stretches of semi-arid steppe climate (BSh) in the south-west and along the Zambezi valley.

 The two main seasons are the rainy season (November to April) corresponding to summer, and the dry season (May/June to October/November), corresponding to winter.
 The dry season is subdivided into the cool dry season (May/June to August), and the hot dry season (September to October/November).
-The modifying influence of altitude gives the country pleasant subtropical weather rather than tropical conditions during the cool season of May to August.
-However, average monthly temperatures remain above 20 °C over most of the country for eight or more months of the year.
+The modifying influence of altitude gives the country subtropical weather rather than tropical conditions during the cool season of May to August.